geekybot/skepsis-market/skepsis-web/docs/user-guide.md

 2. Review your winning positions (marked with a "Winner" badge)
 3. Click the "Claim Rewards" button for each winning position
 4. Approve the transaction in your wallet
-5. Your rewards will be transferred to your wallet
+5. Your rewards will be transferred to your wallet at exactly 1 USDC per share

+For example:
+- If you bought 10 shares for 0.2 USDC each (total cost: 2 USDC) in what turned out to be the winning spread, you can redeem them for 10 USDC, making an 8 USDC profit.
+- If you bought 10 shares for 0.8 USDC each (total cost: 8 USDC) in what turned out to be the winning spread, you can redeem them for 10 USDC, making a 2 USDC profit.
+- If you bought shares in any other spread, these shares become worthless (0 USDC value).

 ![Claiming Rewards](../examples/claiming-rewards.png)